dfkaye/vm-shim/README.md

 as jasmine-node.
 The `testem.json` file uses the standalone test page above, and also uses a custom launcher for jasmine-node (v 1.3.1).

-View both types at the console by running:
+View both test types at the console by running:

     testem -l j